 There is something about caramelized onions that significantly appeals to me.
 And, as I mentioned in previous posts, it’s one of those foods that I would never consider eating or cooking with until a few short years ago.
 In fact, when I used to prepare recipes that required onions, I would always opt for onion powder or dried onion flakes.
 I’ve always liked the taste and flavour of onion, but I completely despised the texture in any food.

 I can recall making salsa a few years back, and as you know, onion is one of the main ingredients in salsa.
 I would get out my trusty blender and puree the heck out of the onion before adding it to my salsa recipe.
 And, whenever I would need to use red onion, I would slice it paper thin and soak it in water for as long as possible to soften it.
 Little did I know that soaking it for so long was ridding the onion of its flavour completely.

 When I finally learned how to caramelize onions though, a whole new world opened up for me.
 You might think that caramelizing onions is easy, and it is, but it takes patience and time.
 To properly caramelize onions, in my opinion, you cannot do it without a cast-iron skillet, good butter, and a medium-low heat.
 Slow and steady heat turns the bitter, crunchy raw onion into a sweet, silky delicacy.

 Fritters are one particular food that I love, but it’s not something that I tend to prepare regularly.
 I had this idea to combine caramelized onion into a light batter and pan fry it into a fritter format.
 And, I’m so glad I did!
 This recipe was fantastic; we both loved the taste, texture, and definitely, the mild spice from the aioli dipping sauce.

-- 3 medium onions, halved, and thinly sliced
+- 2 large onions, halved, and thinly sliced

 - 1 tablespoon olive oil